BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 ```
 [see the mermaid diagram](Healthcare-mermaid-1a.md)

+(Obviously, the actual ToneZone tracker will have _lots_ more data
+both total and for each day.
+This is just a cut-down example intended
+to show some of the functionality possible.)

 Data is divided out among several categories and also for individual
 days.
 This will make it easy for Nadia in the future to differentiate
 highly personal data (such as `gpsInfoFor`) and more general data